 Standard products for selected instruments are produced at EOSDIS DAACs.
 These standard products are derived from the ASTER instrument on NASA's Terra satellite (processed at NASA's Land Processes DAAC [LP DAAC]), MISR on Terra (produced at ASDC) and AIRS/AMSU/HSB on NASA's Aqua satellite (processed at NASA's Goddard Earth Sciences Data and Information Services Center [GES DISC]).
 These DAACs also archive and distribute the standard products as well as other data holdings.

 - The Atmospheric Infrared Sounders (AIRS), located at NASA's Goddard Space Flight Center in Greenbelt, Maryland,

-- The Clouds and the Earth's Radiant Energy System (CERES) is collocated with ASDC, and processes data from the CERES instrument on the TRMM, Terra and Aqua missions.
+- The Clouds and the Earth's Radiant Energy System (CERES) is collocated with ASDC, and processes data from the CERES instrument on NASA's TRMM, Terra and Aqua satellites.
 The CERES data products include solar-reflected and Earth-emitted radiation from the top of the atmosphere to the Earth’s surface, and cloud properties using simultaneous measurements from other EOS instruments.
 CERES data and data products are archived and distributed at ASDC.